Paper-Based Applications No Longer Provided After 2022

 Proof of the required postgraduate training must be mailed to the Board and postmarked no later than 60 days after the initial license expiration date to be considered by the Board.
 Please note that your license will be automatically placed in delinquent status pending review if you do not submit proof of the required postgraduate training within sufficient time for the Board to process it before the end of the 60 days.

 Wallet Card and Wall Certificate: Once your P&S License is issued, you may generate and immediately print your own wallet license using the Board's Wallet License Generator.
+A wallet license will not be mailed to you.
 The Board will mail your wall certificate to your address of record within two to four weeks.

 Expedited and Priority Review